 Canonical works from the pioneers.
 I have a couple of their articles and book chapters I can send if you’re interested.

 - E.F Schumacher – Small Is Beautiful: A Study of Economics As If People Mattered The Magna Carta of the field (1973), where it all began.
-His influence is tangibly thriving in the form of what is probably the oldest and most widely-used local currency in the western world, the Berkshares in rural Massachsetts, and in his legacy institute which is located there.
-He was the first to introduce appropriate technology to industrialized countries and surely the only economist who ever cited both Ghandi and the 19th-century art historian-naturalist-philosopher John Ruskin as influences.
+His influence is tangibly thriving in the form of what is probably the oldest and most widely-used local currency in the western world (that is, in the white Anglo-Euro western world), the Berkshares in rural Massachsetts, and in his legacy institute which is located there.
+He was the first to popularize the notion of appropriate technology to industrialized countries and surely the only economist who ever cited both Ghandi and the 19th-century art historian-naturalist-philosopher John Ruskin as influences.

 - Herman Daly – Toward a Steady-State Economy (1973) is the foundation of degrowth but a better choice to read nowadays might be For the Common Good: Redirecting the Economy toward Community, the Environment, and a Sustainable Future, which he co-wrote with an environmental theologian / philospher / systems theorist.
 AFAIK he’s still relevant and regularly cited.